-In a number of cases, the Department of Education's FAFSA processor selected a student's FAFSA for a process called "Verification."
+In a number of cases, the Department of Education's FAFSA processor selects a student's FAFSA for a process called "Verification."
 When this occurs, the information reported on the FAFSA needs to be verified against IRS tax information for the same year reported on the FAFSA.
 This is a federal requirement with which Seattle University must comply.
 The Student Financial Services Office contacts all students whose FAFSAs have been selected for verification with instructions about how to complete the FAFSA verification process.

 Summer Quarter financial aid is very limited.
 Learn more about Summer Quarter aid.

 Not without the student's permission.
-Under the Family Education Rights and Privacy Act (FERPA) no one ... not even a student's parents, not even if they are the ones paying the bill ... can have access to the student's educational records, including their financial aid information, unless the student is claimed as a dependent on their parents' most recent federal tax return and SU has a copy of that information.
-Students have the opportunity to grant permission to their parents to access their educational information on their behalf.
+Under the Family Education Rights and Privacy Act (FERPA) no one ... not even a student's parents, not even if they are the ones paying the bill ... can have access to the student's educational records, including their financial aid information, unless the student has authorized that access.
+Seattle University provides students the ability to provide authorization for their parents and/or other third-parties to access their educational information on their behalf.
 Learn more about third-party access to information.

 Each student at Seattle University is issued a Campus Card which in addition to functioning as picture ID also provides access to buildings on campus including the library and residence halls.
 It also has two monetary accounts: a debit (or miscellaneous) account and a food account.
 Learn more about the Campus Card.